eklicious/changestreammigration/README.md

 # Changestream Migration
-an alternative for migrating data off of one database to another when Live Migration is not a viable option, e.g. Object Rocket restricted access to a given cluster.
+An alternative for migrating data off of one database to another when Live Migration is not a viable option, e.g. Object Rocket restricted access to a given cluster.
 For sharded clusters, Live Migration requires access to oplogs, the ability to make changes to the config server, and access to the primary nodes of each shard.
-If you aren't able to do those things, then this tool may be suitable as an alternative.
+If you aren't able to do those things, then this tool may be suitable.

 ## How do these scripts work?
 At a high level, the scripts operate in 2 parts.